sorohan/graph-builder/markdown/graph-builder.valuegraphbuilder.expectednodecount.md

 Specifies the expected number of nodes in the graph.

-throws an error if `expectedNodeCount` is negative
+Throws an error if `expectedNodeCount` is negative.

 **Signature:**
 ```javascript